Decision Guide

 Why would we ever pay up front?+

-Because the work that actually matters on a senior search happens before any candidate is approached: role profiling, market mapping, EVP, attraction pack, adverts.
+Because the work that actually matters on a senior search happens before any candidate is approached: role profiling, market mapping, employer value proposition, attraction pack and adverts.
 A commitment deposit pays for that strategic work and aligns the recruiter with the outcome.
 Evara then invoices the completion fee on day 60 of the placed candidate's employment, so the bulk of the fee sits behind a sixty-day shared-risk window.

 What if a retained search does not produce a hire?+